polkadot-developers/polkadot-docs/develop/parachains/index.md

 # Parachains

+## Benefits of Parachains

-Discover how to bring your blockchain vision to life with the Polkadot SDK.
-From initial setup to advanced runtime customization, the Polkadot SDK equips developers with the tools to build, deploy, and maintain efficient, scalable parachains.
+With the Polkadot relay chain handling security and consensus, parachain developers are free to focus on features such as asset management, governance, and cross-chain communication.
+The Polkadot SDK equips developers with the tools to build, deploy, and maintain efficient, scalable parachains.

+Polkadot SDK’s FRAME framework provides developers with the tools to do the following:

+- Customize parachain runtimes
+- Develop new pallets
+- Add smart contract functionality
+- Test your build for a confident deployment
+- Deploy your blockchain for use
+- Maintain your network inlcuding monitoring and upgrades

+## Get Started

 Whether you’re a beginner exploring blockchain development or an experienced builder refining your architecture, this guide offers step-by-step instructions to support every stage of your parachain journey.

-Building a parachain involves more than just code—it’s about creating a network that integrates seamlessly into Polkadot’s ecosystem.
-With the Polkadot SDK’s FRAME framework, you can customize your runtime, develop new pallets, and add functionalities such as smart contracts.
-Testing tools and strategies ensure your parachain performs as expected, enabling you to validate interactions between runtime components and guarantee stability before deployment.

-Once live, maintaining a parachain requires attention to runtime upgrades, monitoring performance, and managing storage migrations.
-Polkadot’s SDK simplifies these tasks, allowing you to focus on innovation while ensuring your network remains secure and efficient.
-From setup to ongoing operations, the Polkadot SDK provides the foundation for building the next generation of interoperable blockchains.
+If you are new to the ecosystem, the [Get Started](polkadot-docs/develop/parachains/get-started) section will walk you through installing the Polkadot SDK and setting up your development environment.
+The remaining sections guide you through the blockchain development process from building your custom parachain to testing and deployment.
+Finish things off with the [Maintenance](/develop/parachains/maintenance/) guide for a step-by-step look at how to keep your network online and performant.

 ## In This Section